Decent intersection and Tor-rigidity for modules over local hypersurfaces: Introduction

-\end{lem1} Thus, rigidity allows us to force a very strong condition on the depths of the modules by proving the vanishing of one single $\Tor$ module.
-Auslander's work, combined with that of Lichtenbaum (\cite{Li}), showed that modules over regular local rings are rigid.
-Huneke and Wiegand (\cite{HW1},\cite{HW2}) continued this line to study rigidity over hypersurfaces.
+Thus, rigidity allows us to force a very strong condition on the depths of the modules by proving the vanishing of one single $\Tor$ module.
+Auslander's work, combined with results of Lichtenbaum (\cite{Li}), showed that modules over regular local rings are rigid.
+Huneke and Wiegand (\cite{HW1},\cite{HW2}) continued this line to study rigidity over hypersurfaces, and their paper has major influence on our work here.

 The classical condition conjectured to be sufficient for both rigidity and decency was that one of the modules must have finite projective dimension.
 In general, this is open for decency and false for rigidity (see \cite{He}).
-In any case, having finite projective dimension is too restrictive for the most interesting applications, so a key question arises: \textit{Are there more flexible sufficient conditions for rigidity and decency?} A good answer here would not only make applications easier, it would also shed some light on the behaviour of modules of finite projective dimension with respect to the two conditions.In this paper, we try to answer this question for modules over hypersurfaces using a mixture of results and techniques from Commutative Algebra and Intersection Theory.
-Perhaps not surprisingly, our answers often involve some conditions about the classes of the modules in the Grothendieck group of finitely generated modules over $R$.
+In any case, having finite projective dimension is too restrictive for the most interesting applications, so a question arises: \textit{Are there more flexible sufficient conditions for rigidity and decency?} In this work, we obtain some answers to this question for modules over \textit{local hypersurfaces} using a key function defined by Hochster (see Section \ref{2}), whose vanishing controls both rigidity and decency, together with some results from Intersection Theory.
+Our results often involve conditions about the classes of the modules in the Grothendieck group of finitely generated modules over $R$ which are weaker than having finite projective dimension.

-Throughout this note we will assume that our hypersurface $R$ comes from an unramified or equicharacteristic regular local ring (we call such hypersurfaces ``admissible", following Hochster).
+Throughout this note we will assume that our hypersurface $R$ comes from an unramified or equicharacteristic regular local ring (we call such hypersurfaces ``admissible").
 Since we need to apply results such as Serre's Positivity and Non-negativity of $\chi_i$, which are open in general for the ramified case, this is necessary.
 In some particular instances, such as in low dimensions, this restriction can be relaxed, however we feel it may disrupt the flow of the paper to comment on every such case.
 The reader will lose very little by thinking of the equicharacteristic (containing a field) case.

 Section \ref{2} is a review of basic notation and some preliminary results.
 Of particular interest is Hochster's theta function.
 For a local hypersurface $R$ and a pair of finitely generated $R$ modules $M,N$ such that $l(\Tor_i^R(M,N))<\infty$ for all $i\gg0$, we can define: